-Improve the color of applesauce by adding ascorbic acid, lemon juice, or commercial mixes.
+Improve the color of applesauce by adding Ascorbic acid, lemon juice, or commercial mixes.

-Cool the sauce completely before freezing.
-After cooking the sauce, cool it quickly by placing the pot in a sink of ice water, stirring, and changing the water quickly.
+Cool sauce completely before freezing.
+After cooking the sauce, cool the sauce fast by placing pot in a sink of cold ice water, stirring, and changing the water quickly.